-When we say immune to ransomware, we truly mean immune.
+When we say resilient to ransomware, we truly mean resilient.
 That’s right; ransomware is no longer a risk to an organization when you use Panzura.
-In the event of a ransomware attack, data reverts to the most recent backup, only seconds old at any given moment of any day.
+In the event of a ransomware attack, data reverts to the most recent unaffected version, which is only seconds old at any given moment of any day.

-Behind the scenes, our AI Engine leverages 12 Billion (with a B!) bits of data to drive machine learning algorithms and ensure complete visibility into all data, all the time.
+Behind the scenes, our AI engine leverages 12 billion bits of data to drive machine learning algorithms and ensure complete visibility into all data, all the time.

-Panzura audits both users and the data in stacks, mapping each to the other for highly detailed information on file activity, including open, modified, copied, shared, accessed, deleted, and 30+ other pieces of data.
+Panzura audits both users and the data in stacks, mapping each to the other for highly detailed information on file activity, including open, modified, copied, shared, accessed, deleted, and 30+ other attributes.
 These audits make regulatory compliance fast, easy, and trustworthy regardless of your industry or geography.